utkarshrai2811/terraform-cis-benchmark/README.md

 - Enable MFA for all users
 - Use groups to assign permissions
 - Enable AWS IAM password policies
+- Access keys for IAM users should be rotated every 90 days or less
+- IAM password policy requires minimum password length of 14 or greater
+- IAM users should not have IAM policies attached

 ## 3. Amazon EC2